 Idaho has many dedicated bike paths and trails, throughout the whole state as well as great rails-to-trails rides.
 Learn more about the Northern Idaho bike path system and the work that "Friends of the Trails" are doing to make the bike riding options even better in the future!

-Of course, you might just find too many bike trails on your way down I-84 in the gorge Hood River area and never leave Oregon!
+Of course, you might just find too many bike trails on your way down I-84 in the Columbia gorge Hood River to The Dalles area and never leave Oregon!

 Captain Lou is not just a bike trail shuttle service, but they also offer airport bicycle shuttle services making it even easier to travel with your bicycle.
 Check out Captain Lou's Yelp reviews to give you more of an idea of how cool this could be.